 From fast food chains to supermarket, the world had been using more self-service.
-Self-service is there in the corporate too in the form of the many Employee Self Service applications.
+It is there in the corporate too in the form of the many Employee Self Service applications.
 Self-service BI however is just catching up.

 Here is why self-service BI isn’t very different and what we can learn from the supermarkets.

 - The supermarket way of self-service relies heavily on the store design which helps people find the products and pick them easily.
-Similarly, for a successful self-service BI roll-out, you’ll need to invest in people & processes that provide the right data models and the tools to query them.
+Similarly, for a successful BI roll-out, you’ll need to invest in people & processes that provide the right data models and the tools to query them.

 - The store design alone isn’t good enough.
 The many store managers and stockists make sure the products are available on the shelves.
 The BI equivalent of this – jobs and data mashups that bring data from different sources together.
 Make sure you have people monitoring these so that your users always find what they want.